-Sure, I get it.
-You want to solidify things.
-You want to put a label on it and get past the uncertain part of a new relationship and into established territory.
-Trust me, I understand.
 Remember, there is a reason we should go through those weird yet still very wonderful early stages.
 We get to know one another and don’t lose ourselves in the midst of being part of a couple.

 If you rush past all of this, you’re sure to end up stuck.

 [Read: How fast is too fast in a relationship and timing it all perfectly]

 Practically speaking, it should be easy not to rush into a relationship.
 You know that rushing in without thinking or really knowing someone probably won’t work out and may lead to both of you being hurt.

 But, that is the problem when romantic feelings are involved, logic and reason go out the window.
 [Read: 20 speedy signs your relationship is starting to move way too fast]